-The piggery discharge was sampled on two occasions, and the samples analysed for conductivity, chloride, turbidity, suspended solids, BOD_5 (total carbonaceous) and temperature.
-The Waiongana Stream, upstream and downstream of the discharge point, was sampled on two occasions, and the samples analysed for conductivity, chloride, turbidity, suspended solids, BOD_5 (filtered carbonaceous), ammonia-N, DRP and temperature.
+The piggery discharge was sampled on two occasions, and the samples analysed for conductivity, chloride, turbidity, suspended solids, $BOD_5$ (total carbonaceous), and temperature.
+The discharge was also analysed for nitrogen and potassium on both of the occasions to determine the nutrient value for land irrigation purposes.
+The Waiongana Stream, upstream and downstream of the discharge point, was sampled on two occasions, and the samples analysed for conductivity, chloride, turbidity, suspended solids, $BOD_5$ (filtered carbonaceous), ammonia-N, DRP and temperature.

-The locations of the water sampling locations are illustrated in Figure 7.
-Water quality sampling is generally performed by starting at the upstream monitoring site (WGA000361), followed by the piggery wastewater discharge (PGP002002), then sampling at the downstream monitoring site (WGA000363).
+The locations of the water sampling locations are illustrated in Figure 2 and detailed in Table 3.
+Water quality sampling is generally performed by starting at the upstream monitoring site (WGA000361), followed by the piggery wastewater discharge (PGP002002), then sampling at the downstream monitoring site

+(WGA000363).
 Wastewater discharge samples are collected from the pond edge as near as possible to the discharge outlet.